 Cosy living room ideas

-For a quick update, adding a variety of textures is the most straightforward way to up your living rooms cosy factor.
-Chunky-knit throws and soft cushion covers will transform your sofa into a snuggle-friendly oasis, while woollen rugs will feel cosy underfoot.
+For a quick update, adding a variety of textures is the most straightforward way to up your living room’s cosy factor.
+Whether you favour a modern living room idea, or something more trad, chunky-knit throws and soft cushion covers will transform your sofa into a snuggle-friendly oasis, while woollen rugs will feel cosy underfoot.
 Choosing seating in a tactile fabric, such as leather or velvet, will lend your room a more sumptuous feel.

 The focal point of a living room in a period home is usually an open fireplace or a wood-burner, which inevitably creates a cosy feel.
-If your room has a fireplace, make the most of this comforting feature by positioning seating facing towards it.
+If your room has a fireplace, make the most of this comforting feature by positioning seating such as your best sofa facing towards it.
 If your room doesn’t have a fireplace, position sofas and chairs to face each other to create a more sociable and inviting layout.

 1. Cocoon with complete colour

-If you’re looking to introduce the latest paint trends to your living space be bold with how you use them.
+If you’re looking to introduce the latest living room trends to your living space be bold with how you use paint colours.
 ‘We are seeing a move towards deep, saturated shades, darker tones that create a sense of intimacy and comfort’ explains Andy Greenall Head of Design, Paint & Paper Library.

 ‘This move to a cocooning, sheltered warm feeling sees colours such as blackened denim ‘Kigali’, charcoal toned blue ‘Squid Ink’ and rich and welcoming brownish red ‘Masai’ rising to the for, and being embraced not only on walls, but on ceilings and woodwork too.’